Outpatient commitment: Controversy

-Proponents have argued that outpatient commitment improves mental health, increases the effectiveness of treatment, lowers incidence of homelessness, arrest, incarceration and hospitalization and reduces costs.
-Opponents of outpatient commitment laws argue that they unnecessarily limit freedom, force people to ingest dangerous medications, impead on their human rights, or are applied with racial and socioeconomic biases.
+Proponents have argued that outpatient commitment improves mental health, increases the effectiveness of treatment, lowers the incidence of homelessness, arrest, incarceration, and hospitalization, and reduces costs.
+Opponents of outpatient commitment laws argue that they unnecessarily limit freedom, force people to ingest dangerous medications, impede their human rights, or are applied with racial and socioeconomic biases.

 Arguments for and proponents

 While many outpatient commitment laws have been passed in response to violent acts committed by people with mental illness, most proponents involved in the outpatient commitment debate also make arguments based on the quality of life and cost associated with untreated mental illness and "revolving door patients" who experience a cycle of hospitalization, treatment and stabilization, release, and decompensation.
 While the cost of repeated hospitalizations is indisputable, quality-of-life arguments rest on an understanding of mental illness as an undesirable and dangerous state of being.
 Outpatient commitment proponents point to studies performed in North Carolina and New York that have found some positive impact of court-ordered outpatient treatment.
 Proponents include: Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Justice, Agency for Healthcare Research and Quality (AHRQ), U. S Department of Health and Human Services, American Psychiatric Association, National Alliance on Mental Illness, International Association of Chiefs of Police.
 SAMHSA included Assisted Outpatient Treatment in their National Registry of Evidence Based Program and Practices.
 Crime Solutions: Management Strategies to Reduce Psychiatric Readmissions.
 The Treatment Advocacy Center are an advocacy group that campaign for the use of outpatient commitment.

-A systematic review in 2016 that looked at around 200 papers investigating effectiveness of CTOs for patient outcomes.
-It found that non-randomized trials had dramatically varying results and found that no randomized controlled trials showed any benefits to the patient for outpatient commitment apart from a reduction in the risk of being the victim of crime.
+A systematic review in 2016 looked at around 200 papers investigating the effectiveness of CTOs for patient outcomes.
+It found that non-randomized trials had dramatically varying results and that no randomized controlled trials showed any benefits to the patient for outpatient commitment apart from a reduction in the risk of being the victim of crime.

-The same interventions can have different effects in different countries due to legal, bureaucratic and social factors.
+Due to legal, bureaucratic, and social factors, the same interventions can have different effects in different countries.

 Cost

-Research published in 2013 showed that Kendra's Law in New York, which served about 2,500 patients at a cost of $32 million, had positive results in terms of net cost, reduced arrests.
+Research published in 2013 showed that Kendra's Law in New York, which served about 2,500 patients at a cost of $32 million, had positive results in terms of net cost and reduced arrests.
 About $125 million is also spent annually on improved outpatient treatment for patients who are not subject to the law.
-In contrast to New York, despite wide adoption of outpatient commitment, the programs were generally not adequately funded.
+In contrast to New York, despite the wide adoption of outpatient commitment, the programs were generally not adequately funded.

 "Although numerous AOT programs currently operate across the United States, it is clear that the intervention is vastly underutilized."

 Arrests, danger, and violence

 The National Institute of Justice considers assisted outpatient treatment an effective crime prevention program.
 Some studies in the US have found that AOT programs have reduced the chances of arrest.
-Kendra's Law has lowered risk of violent behaviors, reduced thoughts about suicide.
+Kendra's Law has lowered the risk of violent behaviors and reduced thoughts about suicide.